-A planned study within the Shift2Rail program of the European Commission will investigate the feasibility of train lengths of up to 1,500 m.
-The study will focus on corridors with a high market potential and seek solutions to the technical and operational issues of operating trains with a length of up to 1,500 m.
-One key element will be the development of a system for distributed traction and braking steering.
-The study will be based on the results of the previous MARATHON project.
+Since September 2016 a study within the ShiftRail program of the European Commission was started.
+Aim is toinvestigate the feasibility of train lengths of up to 1,500 m.
+The study focus on corridors with a high market potential and seek solutions to the technical and operational issues of operating trains with a length of up to 1,500 m.
+One key element is the development of a system for distributed traction and braking steering.
+The study is based on the results of the previous MARATHON project.